Fred and George and the Ministry of Mayhem and Dirty Tricks

 Lupin demonstrated to his class that evil could be defeated with laughter.
 Evil wants to be feared and respected, it hates humiliation and ridicule; I believe there is a strong likelihood that Voldemort will suffer just that at the hands of the twins and their devices.

 The twins have had to deal with difficult people in the past.
 They realized that to get the bad guys to take the bait, you had to know their weaknesses.
 When they decided to punish Dudley for his cruelty to Harry they knew that they would have to capitalize on Dudders’ weakness for food.
-Harmless looking candy was their lure.
+Harmless-looking candy is their lure.
 Sure enough, Dudley fell for Ton Tongue Toffee.
-Imagine a Death Eater trying to curse someone as his or her tongue is growing as long as Nagini.
+Imagine a Death Eater trying to curse someone as their tongue is growing as long as Nagini.
 What would happen if the enemies’ wands got mixed up with some of Fred and George’s wands?
-How effective would the Death Eaters be in a battle where they were trying to perform dark magic with a rubber chicken?
+How effective would the Death Eaters be in a battle where they are trying to perform Dark Magic with a rubber chicken?

 A little more on this subject of wands: Ms. Rowling has shown that the joke wands of the twins feel very much like the real thing – their very own mum mistakes one for her own.
-In the battle that took place in Order of the Phoenix, we saw the extreme chaos and the scrambling for wands when a wizard drops his or her wand or is disarmed.
+In the battle that takes place in Order of the Phoenix, we see the extreme chaos and the scrambling for wands when a wizard drops their wand or is disarmed.
 What would have happened to Hermione if the Death Eater who attacked her had not only been unable to speak but didn’t have a working wand?
 Nothing.
-What if fake wands were turned into Portkeys that took anyone who grasped them into the bottom drawer of some far off cabinet or into the u-bend of a toilet in the girl’s bathroom?
+What if fake wands were turned into Portkeys that take anyone who grasps them into the bottom drawer of some far-off cabinet or into the U-bend of a toilet in the girls’ bathroom?

-Frustrating, angering and humiliating an enemy can be very dangerous (and may mean the ultimate end of the Weasley twins), but when rage is incited, it can also bring an enemy to abandon his or her strategies and make foolish mistakes.
+Frustrating, angering, and humiliating an enemy can be very dangerous (and may mean the ultimate end of the Weasley twins), but when their rage is incited, it can also bring an enemy to abandon their strategies and make foolish mistakes.
 When a person or group of persons react instead of deciding what to do, they will invariably be defeated by those who are choosing their tactics (and we all know how J.K.
 Rowling emphasizes the importance of choice).